wso2/docs-ob-toolkit-uk/en/docs/get-started/set-up-toolkits.md

 ```
 ./configure.sh
 ```

-3. If you are using **WSO2 Identity Server 6.0.0**,

-    1. Open the `<IS_HOME>/repository/conf/deployment.toml` file.
-    2. Add below configuration to enable application role validation:

-        ```toml
-        [application_mgt]
-        enable_role_validation = true
-        ```

-4. Extract the `wso2is-extensions` zip file of the relevant API Manager version.
+3. Extract the `wso2is-extensions` zip file of the relevant API Manager version.

-5. Follow the given instructions and copy the relevant files to the given directory paths.
+4. Follow the given instructions and copy the relevant files to the given directory paths.

     1. Open the `<IS_EXTENSION>/dropins` folder.
     2. Copy the following JAR files to the `<IS_HOME>/repository/components/dropins` folder.